tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 in the Certificate message.
-This follows the general model for extensions in TLS in which extensions can only be included as part of a Certificate message if they were previously sent as part of a CertificateRequest message or ClientHello message.
+This follows the general model for extensions in TLS in which extensions can only be included as part of a Certificate message if they were previously sent as part of a CertificateRequest message or ClientHello message, to ensure that the recipient will be able to process such extensions.

 ### Certificate